 CSR’s business activities present a range of risks that cannot be eliminated but can be managed.
-CSR’s policy is to strive to balance the risks and rewards in conducting business to optimise returns – in accordance with our goals of delivering shareholder value, and commitments to customers, employees, the community and other stakeholders with an interest in CSR.
+CSR’s policy is to strive to balance the risks and rewards in conducting business to optimise returns – in accordance with our goals of delivering shareholder value, and commitments to customers, employees, the community and other stakeholders.

-The Board determines the Company’s appetite for various risks/opportunities and monitors the Company's operations to ensure the Company is operating within those appetites.
-The Board is responsible for overseeing the establishment and implementation by management of risk management systems and reviewing the effectiveness of these systems.
+The Board determines the Company’s appetite for various risks/opportunities and monitors the company’s operations to ensure the Company is operating within those appetites.
+The Board is responsible for overseeing the establishment and implementation of risk management systems and reviewing their effectiveness.
 The Board has assigned responsibility to the following:

-- Remuneration and Human Resources Committee – reviews and reports to the Board on the Company’s Key Management Personnel risk profile and the adequacy of talent pools for senior management succession;
+- Remuneration & Human Resources Committee – reviews and reports to the Board on the Company’s Key Management Personnel risk profile and the adequacy of talent pools for senior management succession.

-- Risk and Internal Audit – responsible for ensuring CSR’s risk management framework reflects best practice and best supports the objectives of the Company, as well as providing assurance to management and the Risk & Audit Committee about the effectiveness of processes to manage internal control and risk in accordance with an agreed annual plan.
+- Risk Manager – responsible for ensuring CSR’s risk management framework reflects and best supports the objectives of the company, as well as providing assurance to management and the Risk & Audit Committee about the effectiveness of risk management processes in accordance with an agreed plan.

 CSR undertakes an annual review to evaluate the effectiveness of its compliance, control and risk management systems using the ISO:19600 framework as a guide.

 An independent, external audit is performed on the annual financial report of CSR.
-In addition, the external auditor undertakes a review of the half year financials of CSR.
-This provides reasonable assurance as to whether the financial reports are free of material mis-statement and provides an independent opinion whether the financial reports are presented fairly in accordance with accounting standards and other applicable professional reporting requirements.
+In addition, the auditor undertakes a review of CSR’s half year financials.
+This provides reasonable assurance as to whether the financial reports are free of material misstatement and provides an independent opinion whether the financial reports are presented fairly in accordance with accounting standards and other applicable professional reporting requirements.

-This policy will be reviewed annually by the CSR Board's Risk & Audit Committee to ensure its effectiveness, continued application and relevance.
+This policy will be reviewed every two years, or when there is a material change to the Risk framework or governance requirements to ensure its effectiveness, continued application and relevance.